Episode II: Part V - Down the Celestial Rabbit Hole

 Foxwell nodded as the Chief Engineer spoke.
 Beta remained motionless, listening, staring at the monitor, her arms crossed.

 Xuriya craned her neck and continued.
 “Upon arrival, Ensign McCullough was escorted by security to engineering.
-She exchanged the new boards for the previously extracted and spare boards with Engineer Technician Roberts.
+She exchanged the new boards for the previously extracted and spare boards with Engineer Technician Jameson.
 She was escorted back to the shuttle and returned to Galactic Fleet Logistics Center.”

 “I can confirm that,” O’Donovan chimed in.
 “I was present and observed the exchange.
-Ensign Roberts and the Assistant Chief Engineer installed the new boards into both control panels.
+Ensign Jameson and the Assistant Chief Engineer installed the new boards into both control panels.
 The remaining boards were tagged as spares and left in their mylar pouches, then placed into storage.”

 “Cyber Boards, Inc., is the circuit board manufacturer,” Xuriya added.
-“They have an exclusive contract with Galactic Fleet Command to manufacture all Starship Rilidium Circuit Boards.”
+“They have an exclusive contract with Galactic Fleet Command to manufacture all Starship rilidium circuit boards.”

 “O’Donovan swiveled his chair around.
 “It’s standard procedure for Galactic Fleet Logistics to send a courier to the manufacturer to pick-up boards ordered or exchanged for use by the fleet.
-The boards are then delivered to the recipient Starship aboard a logistics shuttlecraft if the starship is in earth orbit.
+The boards are then delivered to the recipient Starship aboard a logistics shuttlecraft if the Starship is in earth orbit.
 Larger, heavier freight is transported via freighter while in earth orbit; all shipments are transported by freighter beyond earth orbit, then delivered to Starships via shuttle transfer.”

-Foxwell nodded again, then glanced at his first officer.
+Foxwell nodded again, then glanced at his First Officer.
 “Anything you would like to add, Beta?”